wlh320/hugo-theme-hulga/README.md

 ## Config

-You can check the config of the demo page in `hugo.toml`
+You can check the config of the demo site in `exampleSite/hugo.toml`

 An example of avaliable params: